atafs/PROJECTS_until_2014/README.md

       - Android (made in a workshop a simple project of how to create an app and change color, add folders, put buttons.
 Use the fragments in general);
       - Matlab scripts used for studing formulas and graphics, as well anti-derivatives, series, differencials.
       - Excel also of extreme use in general (also has projects of how I have used them in Labs)
       - LaTeX: nice text editor.
 Great presentation.
-Some code needs to be writen will writing the ideias and concepts.
+Some code needs to be written will writing ideias and concepts.
       - Git and Github: great tool.
 To work in teams that are not necessarily in the same place.

 ========================================================================================================================